Optometrists Central Coast(6)

 7Using expired contacts or cleaning solutions

-Contact lenses and cleaning solutions have expiration dates for a reason – over time, the effectiveness of the solution can decrease, and the lenses can become less comfortable and potentially less safe to wear.
+Contact lenses and cleaning solutions have expiration dates for a reason.
+Over time, the effectiveness of solutions can decrease, and lenses can become less comfortable and potentially less safe to wear.

-Expired contact lenses can become brittle or dehydrated, leading to discomfort, and may also harbour bacteria or other microorganisms that can cause eye infections.
-Similarly, expired cleaning solutions may not effectively remove debris or microorganisms from your lenses, potentially leading to irritation in the eyes and infections.
+Expired contact lenses can become brittle or dehydrated, leading to discomfort, and may also harbor bacteria or other microorganisms that can cause eye infections.
+Similarly, expired cleaning solutions may not effectively remove debris or microorganisms from your lenses, potentially leading to irritation and infections.

 eye exam